 Although the majority of adults in high-income countries have some degree of atherosclerosis, the annual incidence of acute coronary syndromes is only 0.2 to 1.0% in individuals aged 40 years or older.
 Hence, the annual risk of developing an acute coronary syndrome is very small.
 Studies show that the majority of plaque damages (ruptures, erosions) do not lead to acute coronary syndromes, even though they cause thrombosis.
-Interestingly, plaque damage and ensuing thrombosis appear to be rather common events which mostly pass asymptomatic.
+Interestingly, plaque damage and ensuing thrombosis appear to be rather common events that mostly pass asymptomatic.
 Moreover, studies show that these asymptomatic events appear to be a mechanism driving plaque progression (increase in plaque volume).
-Thus, acute coronary syndromes are fairly uncommon consequences of plaque damages.
+Thus, acute coronary syndromes are fairly uncommon consequences of plaque damage.

 The morphology of atherosclerotic plaques appears to be dynamic.
-Studies using IVUS (intravascular ultrasound) show that the majority of high-risk plaques (large plaques with thin fibrous cap) tend to revert to more stabile plaques over time (within one year) and vice versa (stable plaques tend to progress to more unstable forms).
+Studies using IVUS (intravascular ultrasound) show that the majority of high-risk plaques (large plaques with thin fibrous caps) tend to revert to more stable plaques over time (within one year) and vice versa (stable plaques tend to progress to more unstable forms).
 IVUS studies also show that high-intensity statin therapy is very likely to inhibit plaque progression, and even revert it.

 One may wonder whether the degree of stenosis is a risk factor for acute coronary syndromes.
-Some studies have shown that large plaques are associated with greater risk of acute coronary syndromes, while other studies have not been able to confirm this.
+Some studies have shown that large plaques are associated with a greater risk of acute coronary syndromes, while other studies have not been able to confirm this.
 Other studies show that the majority of acute coronary syndromes occur in plaques with moderate stenosis.
 Thus, this question remains unanswered.
 It is, however, very clear that the level of inflammation in the plaque is critical.
 The greater the inflammation (regardless of plaque volume) the greater the risk of rupture and development of acute coronary syndrome.

 Of all acute coronary syndromes, plaque ruptures cause 60–75%, whereas plaque erosion causes 35–40%.
 The level of atherosclerosis varies greatly among people who develop acute coronary syndromes.
-Approximately 5–10% have left main coronary artery (LMCA) disease (i.e stenosis); 20% have one-vessel disease; 30% have two-vessel disease and 40% have three-vessel disease.
+Approximately 5–10% have left main coronary artery (LMCA) disease (i.e. stenosis); 20% have one-vessel disease; 30% have two-vessel disease and 40% have three-vessel disease.

-Read more: Arbab-Zadeh et al: Acute Coronary Events; Circulation 2012
+Arbab-Zadeh et al: Acute Coronary Events; Circulation 2012